manymoments/manymoments.github.io/_posts/2022-06-28-DAG-meets-BFT.markdown

 * **Data availability:** since validators sign only if they locally store the data corresponding to the digests in the vertex, when a quorum certificate is formed it is guaranteed that the data will be available for any validator to later retrieve.
 * **History availability:** since certified blocks contain the certificates of the blocks from the previous round, a certificate of a block guarantees the availability of the entire causal history of the block.
 A new validator can join by learning the certificates of just the prior round.
 This simplifies garbage collection.

-The separation between data dissemination and the meta-data ordering guarantees network speed throughput regardless of the DAG construction speed or the latency of the consensus used for the ordering.
+The separation between data dissemination and the metadata ordering guarantees network speed throughput regardless of the DAG construction speed or the latency of the consensus used for the ordering.
 Data is disseminated at network speed by the workers, and the DAG contains digests that refer to all the disseminated data.
 Once a vertex in the DAG is committed, the vertex's entire causal history (that contains most of the disseminated data) is ordered.

 ## The Bullshark Protocol